christroutner/ben-training-data/knowledge/shared/websites/master-bitcoin-3rd-edition/ch07_authorization-authentication.md

-When legacy transactions were the most commonly used type of transaction, the majority of transactions processed through the Bitcoin network had the form "Payment to Bob's Bitcoin address" and used a script called a pay to public key hash (P2PKH) script.
+When legacy transactions were the most commonly used type of transaction, the majority of transactions processed through the Bitcoin network had the form "Payment to Bob’s Bitcoin address" and used a script called a pay to public key hash (P2PKH) script.
-However, Bitcoin transactions are not limited to the "Payment to Bob's Bitcoin address" script.
+However, Bitcoin transactions are not limited to the "Payment to Bob’s Bitcoin address" script.
 In fact, scripts can be written to express a vast variety of complex conditions.
 In order to understand these more complex scripts, we must first understand the basics of transaction